Sen7in3l/serbian-wordlist/README.md

 # Serbian-wordlist

-Wordlist with Serbian words (Cyrillic and Latin), its made with hashcat rules.
-Never saw this before so here you go If this wordlist still cant do its job, try password generator like https://github.com/Mebus/cupp with cyrillic words ofc
+Wordlist with Serbian words (Cyrillic and Latin), its made with hc rules(I used and changed InsidePro-PasswordsPro rule a bit to make it better).
+Never saw this before so here you go

+Tip: Try using password generator like cupp.py, type info about the target and add it to this wordlist, its pretty effective